-When the MCC asked me to answer this question my first reaction was: when have I ever NOT had to set aside a creative project?
+When Mass Cultural Council asked me to answer this question my first reaction was: when have I ever NOT had to set aside a creative project?
 As a working parent who didn’t start writing “seriously” until my 30’s, I feel as if my creative life is constantly fragmented.
 I’m engaged in an ongoing struggle not just to make art but to cultivate an audience: it all takes time, and inevitably, some projects get shelved.

 One thing I’ve learned over the years, however, is how to quickly pick up on a project where I left off.
 I’ve made myself adapt, finding ways to enter a deep creative process somewhat on the fly, using the materials at hand for inspiration.
 It helps me to have faith that those shelved projects will someday be dusted off and revived.